nicodjimenez/bus_catchers/README.rst

 2) **Scrapy**

-A framework for web scraping and html parsing.  bus_catchers uses Scrapy's XLM parsing engine extensively.
+A framework for web scraping and html parsing.  bus_catchers uses Scrapy's XML parsing engine extensively.
 You can downoad this at: https://pypi.python.org/pypi/Scrapy

 3) **pyvirtualdisplay** (with Xvfb) (*optional, so that firefox runs in the background* )